cc-tweaked/datapack-example/README.md

 (Note: files in `turtle` folders will only be visible to turtles!)

 ## Using the Pack
-The contents of this project should be zipped<sup>1</sup> and placed in the `datapacks` folder of your world's save folder.
+The contents of this project should be placed in the `datapacks` folder in your world's save folder.
+You may need to zip<sup>1</sup> the folder for Minecraft to recognize it.
 The resulting file structure should resemble the the built-in ROM folder, looking something like this:

 ```
 datapacks
-└─my-pack.zip
+└─my-pack(.zip)
   ├ pack.mcmeta
   └─data
     └─computercraft